emergency-line/emergency-line.github.io/README.md

 	immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

-So you can just visit the following website if you have a migraine or something
+So you can just visit the following website in order to not to get a migraine.

 <https://emergency-line.github.io>